 - Hands-on training in aircraft and simulator yearly

 - Integrated satellite telephone technology

-Our Rotor-Wing Pilots provide customer oriented, high quality air medical transport services in a safe and efficient manner.
-The pilot is expected to act as a proactive and integral team player, both in flight, and during ground operations, utilizing communication and technical skills which will strengthen the company goal of being held in highest regard within the EMS industry.
+Our Rotor-Wing Pilots provide customer-oriented, high-quality air medical transport services in a safe and efficient manner.
+The pilot is expected to act as a proactive and integral team player, both in flight and during ground operations, utilizing communication and technical skills which will strengthen the company goal of being held in the highest regard within the EMS industry.

 • Maintains a schedule as set forth by the company.